bkircher/seatbelt/README.md

 ## Ideas / TODO

-- Per-toolchain cache directory allowlists (Node, Python, Rust, Go, etc.) in the profiles.
-- Block the Docker socket by default, and add a profile for enabling it.
 - Additional profiles for clipboard, SSH, 1Password, headless browsers?
 - Auth proxy: A reverse proxy running outside the sandbox that injects API keys into outbound requests.
 The sandboxed agent only talks to `localhost` and